schaferjart/MakeYaMamaLearnEnglish/README.md

 - An AI tutor engages the user in a short conversation (~5 minutes):

-- It asks comprehension questions about the text just read.
+- It asks comprehension questions about the text just read **in the book's language**.

-- Questions are adjusted to the user's English level (CEFR A1–C2).
+- Questions are adjusted to the user's language level (CEFR A1–C2).

 - Example prompts: "What happened in this part?", "What did the character decide?", "Where is the story set?"